wp-plugins/simple-newsletter-br/readme.txt

 == Screenshots ==

 1. Configuration Screen
-2. Configuration Scrren
-3. The view and export screen
+2. The view and export screen
-4. The generated form in a post
+3. The generated form in a post
+4. The widget configuration

 == Changelog ==
 = Soon =
 * Global SMTP Tool

+= 0.5 =
+* Rebuild export screen
+* Added possibility to add multiple forms on same page
+* Fixed some bugs

 = 0.4 =
 * Added widget